rana-093/Assessment-/readme.md

 Run `docker-compose up --build` or `docker compose up --build` depending on the `docker compose` version, for quick deployment.
 It does the Customer and restaurant migration from the JSON to Database!
 So give it some time after using this command!

 #### `You can update the DB configurations in local.py file under the food_delivery app.
-For now, it is configured to run as docker-compose config`.
+For now, it is configured to run as docker-compose config.
 Ideally it should be on the .gitignore file and this file should not be shared in the Github.
 But I kept it for the ease of yours to run it in one go without any manual efforts from your side.
-Thanks!
+Thanks!`

 But if you wanna run this individually, here is the approach: